-• The respondent M&R Blok advise they have made large financial investments in purchasing an upgrading their property and that the proposed quarry expansion would have a negative impact upon their investment and that they are seeking legal advice as to proceeding in claiming compensation from those responsible if the quarry were to proceed. value is not a relevant planning matter in the assessment of any DA.
+- The respondent M&R Blok advise they have made large financial investments in purchasing an upgrading their property and that the proposed quarry expansion would have a negative impact upon their investment and that they are seeking legal advice as to proceeding in claiming compensation from those responsible if the quarry were to proceed. - The issue of impact upon property value is not a relevant planning matter in the assessment of any DA.
 However, the impacts of the proposal have been considered and are assessed as being acceptable in the circumstances.
-In addition it is noted that the respondents house is located greater than 800m from the face of the proposed lateral expansion, which complies with the buffer • The respondent E Kelly considers the proposal will hinterland carved and scarred, reducing vistas to rock face and cause truck movements to dangerously increase. requirements.
-The issue of visual impact has been addressed in detail in the report. • The respondent R&N Garlick-Kelly are concerned about quarry trucks impact upon road safety, particularly getting on and off the school bus, learning to drive from trucks drive and difficulty to manoeuvre on the road.
-Concern also raised in relation to impact upon the scenery.
-The proposal does not propose an increase in the generation of quarry trucks on the road from that approved under Development Consent 5.1997.342.
+In addition it is noted that the respondents house is located greater than 800m from the face of the proposed lateral expansion, which complies with the buffer requirements. - The respondent E Kelly considers the proposal will hinterland carved and scarred, reducing vistas to rock face and cause truck movements to dangerously increase. - The issue of visual impact has been addressed in detail in the report. - The respondent R&N Garlick-Kelly are concerned about quarry trucks impact upon road safety, particularly getting on and off the school bus, learning to drive from trucks drive and difficulty to manoeuvre on the road.
+Concern also raised in relation to impact upon the scenery. - The proposal does not propose an increase in the generation of quarry trucks on the road from that approved under Development Consent 5.1997.342.
 Notwithstanding this, given the concerns raised by the residents in relation to road and traffic safety a condition is proposed which requires the preparation and implementation of a code of conduct relating to the transport of materials from the site.

-Two (2) Submissions from: Elizabeth Maynes, 204 James Gibson Road. • The DA does not consider the possible impact of continual blasting on underground water, streams, aquifers and recharge areas in the basalt seams east of the quarry, including the respondents property and LCC's property at Lot 3 DP1008469. • The existing consent includes conditions in relation to the management of blasting and the setting of vibration levels that must not be exceeded and also the monitoring of groundwater via a bore within the operation area. • The owners of Lot 2 DP1008469 were given the understanding that the quarry had a finite life and were subsequently allowed to build on their property and now the proposed expansion area is encroaching within the buffer between the quarry and the house on this lot. • The proposal does not increase the total extraction amount or the life of the quarry.
-In addition, there is nothing at planning law that prohibits the owner of the quarry making a DA to laterally expand the extraction area of the quarry. • Enforcement of compliance issues have often been very casually executed.
-Particularly the community consultation has been a joke with the meeting not happening with the representatives not there. existing consent has been The locality is a scenic area internationally recognised.
-Noted as a comment and the visual quality of the land is understood.
+Two (2) Submissions from: Elizabeth Maynes, 204 James Gibson Road.

+- The DA does not consider the possible impact of continual blasting on underground water, streams, aquifers and recharge areas in the basalt seams east of the quarry, including the respondents property and LCC's property at Lot 3 DP1008469. - The owners of Lot 2 DP1008469 were given the understanding that the quarry had a finite life and were subsequently allowed to build on their property and now the proposed expansion area is encroaching within the buffer between the guarry and the house on this lot. - Enforcement of compliance issues have often been very casually executed.
+Particularly the community consultation has been a joke with the meeting not happening with the representatives not there. - The locality is a scenic area internationally recognised.